Chapter 8 Additional character types

 The most commonly encountered continuous scale type in phylogenetic analyses is the ratio scale type (Houle et al. 2011, Table 1).
 These measurements can take on values that are positive real numbers.
 They include many common continuous measurements, such as mass, length, and time interval.
 The name “ratio scale type” refers to the fact that ratios of these measurements are invariant with respect to units.
 If the ratio of body lengths of frog A to frog B is 2.38 when measured in centimeters, it will also be 2.38 when measured in inches, miles, or any other unit of length.

 Ratio scale type data are often log transformed before phylogenetic analysis.
-This places them on a different scale type - the difference scale type.
-It is so named because differences are invariant with respect to units.
+This converts them to difference scale types.

 References